fbpx

 In 2009, John was honored at the 66th Venice International Film Festival with the Golden Lion for Lifetime Achievement.
 The following year, he became the first producer of animated films to receive the Producers Guild of America’s David O. Selznick Achievement Award in Motion Pictures.
 John’s other recognitions include the 2004 Outstanding Contribution to Cinematic Imagery award from the Art Directors Guild, an honorary degree from the American Film Institute, and the 2008 Winsor McCay Award from ASIFA-Hollywood for career achievement and contribution to the art of animation.

-See also It's The Future
+See also Battlestar Galactica: The Board Game!

 Prior to the formation of Pixar in 1986, John was a member of the Computer Division of Lucasfilm Ltd., where he designed and animated The Adventures of André & Wally B, the first-ever example of character-based 3D computer animation; and the computer-generated Stained Glass Knight character in the 1985 Steven Spielberg-produced film Young Sherlock Holmes.